coldbox-modules/s3explorer/README.txt

 Thanks to Curt Gratz for collaboration and fixes Thanks to Alagukannap "Al" for his constributions

+Version 2.0
+* ColdFusion 10 bug fixes with XMLSearch and XPath 2.0

 Version 1.5
 * Fixes by Curt Gratz and CKH on filename characters